Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 ### Retrieve a schema

 Retrieve a previously registered schema's content from the Azure Schema Registry.
+When looking up the schema content by schema ID, the `SchemaProperties` will be cached in the `SchemaRegistryClient` instance so that subsequent requests for this schema ID do not need to go the service.

 ```C# Snippet:SchemaRegistryRetrieveSchema
 SchemaProperties schemaProperties = client.GetSchema(schemaId);